-As you read about developmental milestones, however, bear in mind that there is a range of variability among children that is completely normal.
+As you read about these language developmental milestones, however, bear in mind that there is a range of variability among children that is completely normal.

 In general, the first year of a child’s life, regardless of the native language, revolves around sounds.
 Children begin recognizing the speech sounds in their native language and paying attention to the intonation patterns of their native language, which is the melody and rhythm of the language.

 They also begin to connect specific objects and people to specific sounds.
 In the first year, children progress from making environmental sounds (e.g. crying, burping) to cooing (e.g. ooh, ahh) to babbling (e.g. mama, bada).

 Their babble reflects the rhythm of their native language, and any unused sounds not present in their native language will no longer be recognized.